 - Small Business Publications: www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Small-Business-Forms-and-Publications

-To learn more about these federal tax questions, click on the link below: https://www.irs.gov/businesses/small-businesses-self-employed/pub-4591-small-business-federal-tax-responsibilities
+To learn more about these federal tax questions, click on this link: https://www.irs.gov/businesses/small-businesses-self-employed/pub-4591-small-business-federal-tax-responsibilities

 If you are wondering if you need a license to run your business, you can access information on over 500 licenses administered by over 40 state agencies in Minnesota on the License Minnesota website at http://mn.gov/elicense/ .
 For the first time you can find the licenses you need, whether professional, business, vehicle, or recreational in one spot.
 And, for your convenience, they are accessible in a variety of ways including: via regulated activity, administering agency, name of license, or with a keyword search.